qmk/qmk_firmware/keyboards/malevolti/superlyra/readme.md

-# Lyra Keyboard
+# SuperLyra Keyboard
 By Domanic Calleja - https://github.com/Malevolti

-SuperLyra is 90 keys column-staggered ergonomic keyboard.
-Based on the Lyra split with the addition of a centra numpad for ambidextorous use.
+SuperLyra is a 90 key column-staggered ergonomic keyboard.
+Based on the Lyra split with the addition of a centre numpad for ambidextorous use.
 This version is a single pcb as opposed to a split, with the alphanumeric segments angled at 30 degrees to eachother.
-There is an open source PCB available via https://github.com/Malevolti/SuperLyra Instructions for handwiring and hand-wire specific case STLs are available for home 3d printing
+There is an open source PCB available via https://github.com/Malevolti/SuperLyra

 Make example for this keyboard (after setting up your build environment):